When Do We Arrive on the First Day? When Do We Leave on the Last Day?

 Are Concerts Free and Open to the Public?

-Yes, concerts are free and are not ticketed events.
-Anyone is welcome to attend the concerts or any other camp activities.
+Concerts are free, non-ticketed events.
+Anyone is welcome to attend the concerts or ensemble performances.
 Campers will know their ensemble placement after auditions on the first day of camp.
 Concert details and schedules are available on the Camp Schedule (Coming Soon!) on our website.

 What if My Child Takes Prescription Medications?